Update to the latest Meilisearch version

 TIP

-If you are running Meilisearch as a systemctl service using v0.22 or above, try our migration script (opens new window).
+If you are running Meilisearch as a systemctl service using v0.22 or above, try our migration script.

-This guide only works for versions v0.15 and above.
-If you are using an older version, please contact support (opens new window) for more information.
+This guide only works for v0.15 and above.
+If you are using an older Meilisearch release, please contact support for more information.

 First, verify the version of Meilisearch that's compatible with your database using the get version endpoint: